Chocobozzz/PeerTube/README.md

 <h3 align="right">Keep in touch with video creators</h3>
 <p align="right">
 Follow your favorite channels from PeerTube or really any other place.
-No need to have an account on the instance you watched a video to follow its author, you can do all of that from the Fediverse (Mastodon, Pleroma and plenty others), or just with good ol' RSS.
+No need to have an account on the instance you watched a video to follow its author, you can do all of that from the Fediverse (Mastodon, Pleroma, and plenty others), or just with good ol' RSS.
 </p>

 ---